-Realtor Mag says the most important features home buyers identified are:
+Realtor Mag says some of the essential features that homebuyers identified in 2019 are:

 4. Forecast Your Overall Budget

-The budget for your fix and flip project is important because it will determine how much return on investment you make.
+The budget for your fix-and-flip project is important because it will determine how much return on investment you make.
 Your budget should be well thought out and adhered to.
-Always add some cushion into the budget in case there are unexpected expenses.
+Always add some cushion into the budget for the inevitable unexpected expenses.

 Make sure to include the following in your budget:

-Important to remember is that going over budget does often can’t be rectified with a higher selling price.
-With that in mind, it’s absolutely essential to stick to your budget if your flip is to be profitable.
-For a deeper look at the budgeting process, read our article on the cost of flipping a house.
+Important to remember is that going over budget often can’t be rectified with a higher selling price.
+With that in mind, it’s essential to stick to your budget if your flip is to be profitable.
+For a deeper look at the budgeting process, read our article on the cost to flip a house.

-- Your timeline because certain repairs take more time than others and this can throw off your timeline which in turn can negatively affect your budget.
+- Your timeline because certain repairs take more time than others, which can throw off your timeline, negatively affecting your budget.

-Remember to add unanticipated costs into your budget.
-These can be contractor delays, weather delays, items on backorder and anything else that can hinder your fix and flip’s progress.
+Remember to add unanticipated costs into your budget, such as contractor delays, weather delays, items on backorder, and anything that can hinder your fix-and-flip’s progress.
 A good pro tip is to add 20% to your budget for unexpected repairs and add one week for every month of your timeline.
-For example, if your timeline is 2 months, add 2 weeks just to be on the safe side.
+For example, if your timeline is two months, add two weeks just to be safe.

+Once you’ve identified a neighborhood and market for a fix-and-flip and determined the value-added repairs and structural repairs to avoid, it’s time to calculate ARV.
 The ARV is how much you will be able to sell the house for after it is rehabbed.
-In order to make sense financially, it needs to fit with how much you purchased the property for as well as your repairs and carrying costs.
+To calculate ARV, you’ll need to consider how much you will pay for the property and your repair and carrying costs.

-It is important because it determines how much profit you will make off your fix and flip and the higher the profit the more your time and money were worth it.
-If you don’t meet your expected ARV you may end up losing money on the project, so it is critical to follow all of the steps in identifying a good fix and flip property in order to avoid this.
+ARV is important because it determines how much profit you will make from your fix-and-flip.
+The higher the profit, the more your time and money were worth it.
+If you don’t meet your expected ARV, you may end up losing money, so it is critical to follow all of the steps in identifying a good fix-and-flip property.

-When calculating ARV you need to use comps that are relative to your subject property in terms of bedrooms, lot size, square footage etc, which we covered earlier in the Comparables section.
-These comps need to have sold within the past 90 days in a strong market, or within the past 6 months in a soft market.
-A soft market is just a real estate market where there are more homes for sale than there are buyers so with this high inventory, it tends to sit on the market longer.
+When calculating ARV, you need to use sold properties that are comparable to your subject property in terms of number of bedrooms, baths, lot size, square footage, and so on.
+Use comps that sold within 90 days in a strong market, or within six months in a soft market.
+A soft market is a real estate market with more homes for sale than buyers.
+High inventory means properties sit on the market longer.

-Start with the end number and calculate backward when determining what your ARV needs to be.
-This just means that you start with the number that your home needs to sell for and then factor in your budget for all of your acquisition expenses, carrying costs, and repair expenses.
+Start with the end number and calculate backward when determining ARV.
+This means starting with the number that your home needs to sell for and factoring in your acquisition expenses, carrying costs, and repair expenses.
+Many seasoned fix-and-flippers use the 70% Rule, which states that an investor should pay 70% of the ARV of a property minus the needed repairs.

-Most seasoned investors that fix and flip regularly use the 70% to 80% rule.
-It varies depending on if it is an urban, suburban or rural area and how well the market is doing in that area.
-This formula says that you want to leave wiggle room for things to go wrong as well as for buyers to be able to negotiate the price down.
+The 70% Rule varies depending on whether the property is in an urban, suburban, or rural location, and how well the market is doing in that area.
+This formula includes leaving wiggle room for things to go wrong and for buyers to be able to negotiate on price.